AWS for Cloud Insights Using CLI

 Give your integration a unique name.
 Duplicate names are not permitted.

-Copy the role ARN from the response for use in step 14, for example:
+Copy the role ARN from the response for use in step 12.

 Note: The Test function only validates the trust relationship between AWS and ThousandEyes; it does not validate the permission policy.